 Method

-For this analysis, we collapsed all participants from Part I into the group of amateur musicians and compared it to the groups of professional musicians and non-musicians reported in 14 14.
+For this analysis, we collapsed all participants from Part I into the group of amateur musicians and compared it to the groups of professional musicians and non-musicians reported in Nussbaum et al. 202414 14.
 Note that we added one participant to the professional group, because he held a master’s degree in music (see Part I), so numbers slightly diverge from the original publication.
 All professional musicians reported to have a music-related academic degree or a non-academic music qualification.
 Non-musicians played no instrument or engaged in any other musical activities.
-For a more detailed description, please refer to 14 14.
+For a more detailed description, please refer to Nussbaum et al. 2024 14 14.

 In total, we analyzed data from 40 professional musicians (20 male, 20 female, aged 20 to 42 years [M = 29.6; SD = 5.58]), 38 non-musicians (18 male, 20 female, aged 19 to 48 years [M = 30.5; SD = 6.54]) and 88 amateurs (40 male, 46 female, 2 diverse, aged 18 to 54 years [M = 27.8; SD = 9.44]).

-The stimulus material, design and data analysis were identical to Part I. We focused our analysis on the comparison of amateurs with the other two groups, because the comparison of professional musicians and non-musicians is reported in 14 14.
+The stimulus material, design and data analysis were identical to Part I. We focused our analysis on the comparison of amateurs with the other two groups, because the comparison of professional musicians and non-musicians is reported in Nussbaum et al. 2024 14 14.

 Results